Personal Tax Reforms Review

 What is the review about?

-The Panel will be reviewing the Proposals set out in the proposition Personal Tax Reforms (P.119/2019), which was lodged on 22nd November 2019, to assess its overall appropriateness and deliverability against its strategic priorities.
+The Panel have reviewed the Proposals set out in the proposition Personal Tax Reforms (P.119/2019), which was lodged on 22nd November 2019, and assessed its overall appropriateness and deliverability against its strategic priorities.

 This proposition sets out the Government's tax system reform plans for 2020, together with indicative plans for the future.
 This includes the aim to provide equal rights for married couples and couples in civil partnerships.
 Under the current tax system, married couples are required to file all tax receipts under the husband's name, and a wife's income is considered to be the husband's income.